tokaizy/English-French-Neural-Machine-Translation/README.md

-# English--French Neural Machine Translation (Seq2Seq LSTM)
+# English--French Neural Machine Translation with Attention (Seq2Seq LSTM)

 Neural Machine Translation system that translates **English sentences into French** using a **Sequence-to-Sequence Encoder--Decoder LSTM